Yes, you can make fries with avocados! These crispy oven-baked avocado fries are a delicious appetizer or snack.

 Baked avocado fries are a delicious and healthy side dish that’s packed with healthy fats and fiber.
 Everyone loves avocado, so it’s no surprise that avocado fries are a popular side dish.
 The avocado slices are dipped in light, crispy breading, which provides a satisfying crunch.
 And they’re low in saturated fat and cholesterol, making them a great choice for dieters.

 The first step in making baked avocado fries is to slice avocados lengthwise.
+You can use this Avocado Slicer for even strips.
 Next, cut them into fries.
 Next, dip them in a mixture of panko breadcrumbs and seasonings.
 Once coated, place on a baking sheet.
 Bake until golden and crispy.
 Serve with your favorite dipping sauce!

 A Low-Carb Version of French Fries